 1. Taking disagreement personally.

-When someone disagrees with something you’ve said or done, do you take it to heart as a personal slight and end up feeling upset or even insulted?
+When someone disagrees with something you’ve said or done, do you take it to heart as a personal slight and feel upset or even insulted?

-This is a classic response for a people pleaser because, quite clearly, the quest for approval has failed.
-It’s unsurprising, then, that you would feel hurt.
+This is a classic response for a people pleaser because the quest for approval has failed.

 2. Changing or adapting your point of view in the face of apparent disapproval.